soyluisdev/planets/README.md

-# Earthling - Our Solar System 🪐
+# Planets - Our Solar System 🪐

 This is an interactive web-based application that provides an overview of the planets and celestial bodies within our Solar System.
 It features a carousel that users can navigate to view information and images of the Sun, planets, and dwarf planets.